 Be "Recruitable" and Get College Offers

-After helping recruits and their families navigate the college sports recruiting process for many years, we’ve heard the following questions more times than we can count:
+After helping prospective college athletes and their families navigate the college sports recruiting process for many years, we’ve heard the following questions more times than we can count:

 “How do I get recruited?”